I am a local Neurodivergent Berkshire mum with two boys who are Neurodivergent - one finishing off college and one at university.

 Rebecca lives in Bracknell with her husband, two secondary school age children, two cats and a very friendly dog!

-She enjoys walking, scrapbooking and volunteering in the community.
+walking, scrapbooking and volunteering in the community.

 Amy is a specialist paediatric occupational therapist and has experience of working with children and families with a wide range of conditions such as Autism, Attention Deficit and Attention Deficit Hyperactivity